Parable of a Pharisee and a Tax Collector

 Ways to Tell the Story:

 This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection or other group participation.

 Click here for visual aids and story-telling methods.